-he was divorced and lived alone, so his five children took turns in that final year spending the night with him, preparing his middle of the night breathing treatment, trying to make him comfortable, and getting to know him better than they had during all those years he worked so hard to raise us and teach us.
+He was divorced and lived alone, so his five children took turns in that final year spending the night with him, preparing his middle of the night breathing treatment, trying to make him comfortable, and getting to know him better than we had during all those years he worked so hard to raise us and teach us.

-it was my turn to take care of him the night that he died, and i was on the way from my sebring home to his by lake okeechobee, about a two hour drive, when a spell of difficult breathing caused his heart to overwork and give out...that was before everyone had cell phones, so my brothers and sisters waited for me at his house to give me the news, and even though we knew it would happen eventually, when it did it felt like being slammed in the chest by a truck; i know it would have been hard to watch, but i wish i could have been there when he left us.
+It was my turn to take care of him the night that he died, and I was on the way from my Sebring home to his in Belle Glade by Lake Okeechobee, about a two hour drive, when a spell of difficult breathing caused his heart to overwork and give out...That was before everyone had cell phones, so my brothers and sisters waited for me at his house to give me the news, and even though we knew it would happen eventually, when it did it felt like being slammed in the chest by a truck.
+My sister and brother in law lived close and made it there in time so he didn't die alone, and I know it would have been hard, but I wish I could have been there when he left us.

-i love you, Dad...i think of you, feel you in my heart, and hear you in my mind nearly every day; i can't believe you've been gone fifteen years...but i know i will see you again someday.
+I love you, Dad...I think of you, feel you in my heart, and hear you in my mind all of the time when I need your help and am asking myself, WWDD (What Would Dad Do?); I can't believe you've been gone nearly 30 years...but i know I will see you again someday.
 God bless you and keep you until then.

 I am going through the same thing with my father.
 An extremely hardheaded 40 year Marlboro man.
 Now on oxygen, he hasn't smoked in years and still retains fair mobility, but I know it's just a matter of time.
 And from time to time we go through the lamenting and apologies.
 We joke that we're not quite sure who raised who because it was just he and I for a long time.